Jackfish, Ontario

 The name Jackfish and its railroad connection still exist.
 The Canadian Pacific Railway operates and maintains a siding named Jackfish located just east of the original Jackfish townsite.
-The siding is part of the operating infrastructure making up the, a defined piece of track which extends from White River to Schreiber, Ontario.
+The siding is part of the operating infrastructure making up the Heron Bay Subdivision, a defined piece of track which extends from White River to Schreiber, Ontario.
 Jackfish siding is 14,000 feet in length.
 It is a signalled siding rated for 30 mph.
 The signals and switches are part of a Centralized Traffic Control (CTC) system operated by a Rail Traffic Controller situated in Canadian Pacific Railway's headquarters in Calgary, Alberta.

 "Jackfish" is a common name for the Northern Pike.